bartneck/SwimDsl/README.md

 ## How can I learn SwimDSL?

-The SwimDSL editor currently opens up with a tutorial swim programme, showing off how to use the language.
+The SwimDSL editor has a tutorial swim programme, which shows off how to use the language.
+You can access this programme by clicking the question mark icon in the top right-hand corner of the screen.
 Reading through this tutorial should show you all you need to know about writing swim programmes with SwimDSL.

 ## How does SwimDSL work?